kAzec/SwiftyUserDefaults/README.md

 * [radex.io](http://radex.io)
 * this.is@radex.io

-SwiftyUserDefaults is available under the MIT license.
+Transient is available under the MIT license.
 See the LICENSE file for more info.